thibaultDumortier/Rust-imageCompiler/README.md

 As you may guess this is a small image compiler fully made using the Rust programming language.
 It is faster than its java counterpart taking around 8sec, while java takes around 13sec [java still needs to be optimised on some aspects].
+The compiler also includes a filter which you can modify, by adding different directory names so that they are not read.
+The decompiler can now be coded with a simple trait.

 ## How to use